Fighting Social Anxiety With Exercise

 Started out when I was younger and could not even order my own food at fast food restaurants.
 I either skipped that meal or asked my parents/siblings to order for me (usually just skipped).
 Back then it was considered "cute and being shy."

-I used what I had learned from the gym and took these tools in order to overcome my social anxiety, which most would consider to be completely irrelevant to physical activity.
-I must add that this "overcoming" did not come from the built self confidence, but rather from the tools used to progress in the gym.
+I used what I had learned from the gym and took these tools in order to overcome my social anxiety, which most would consider being completely irrelevant to physical activity.
+I must add that this "overcoming" did not come from the built self-confidence, but rather from the tools used to progress in the gym.
 I analyzed these tools and used them towards my life as a whole.

 Tools to Overcome Social AnxietySo what were these tools that helped me so much?